tapcartinc/custom-block-templates/Featured Product Homepage Banner/README.md

 - CSS in general should be updated to reflect our brand

 ### 4. Add a custom font
-Import a custom font to conform to your App's design system by pasting a font link in the 'Import Fonts' field in the 'Settings' tab of the [Custom Blocks Editor](https://app.tapcart.com/custom-blocks).
+Import a custom font to conform to your app's design system by pasting a font link in the 'Import Fonts' field in the 'Settings' tab of the [Custom Blocks Editor](https://app.tapcart.com/custom-blocks).
 From here, the font will need to be referrenced using `font-family` in your CSS.

 - `https://fonts.googleapis.com/css2?family=Poppins:wght@400;600&display=swap`